alien-project/Alien/README.md

 ## Additional info

 1. At the beginning of the invention of the algorithm, strategy was called "storithm" and internal state was called "memory".
 That's why in the code you can't see the name "strategy" and "internal state" but "storithm" and "memory".
-2. The code quality is not as good as it could be, I know.